Hear-Me-Now/HearMeNow_BE/docs/post_leaderboard.md

 # Create a new leaderboard entry
 This is the mutation that would be called at the end of a game to post a users score to a leaderboard.
-Required arguments include
+Required arguments include:
-This request requires an argument of category options for category include:
-- animals
+- name
-- instruments
+- score
-- machines
+- category
-- misc
+- difficulty

 ## Request Body
 Mutation
 ```